Adapting to the work spaces of the 2020s

 A PWC survey estimates that over 50% of organizations are considering permanent work for the roles that allowed it, while the majority of Americans in a recent Gallup poll have said they want to continue from home for as long as possible.
 And many will need to, as concepts like Cushman and Wakefield’s “6ft office” lower office capacities, and companies shed an estimated quarter of their real-estate footprints to save costs.

-A Gartner study found that even if our productivity drops 5% from home, businesses can still save 20% through reducing their office spaces.
+Brian Kropp of Gartner has said that even if our productivity drops 5% from home, businesses can still save 20% through reducing their office spaces.
 But there are downsides too.
 When our office is in our living room, we have a harder time switching off.
 Recent server analysis indicates that we’re working more than 3 hours longer each day, while loneliness and boredom are increasing through isolated work.

 54% of HR leaders indicated poor technology and/or infrastructure as their biggest barrier to effective remote working